What is contract law?

 Something went wrong.

-The courts in the US tend to give credence to the terms of contracts in place between two parties, and judges don’t generally dictate what a contract should say.
-Where there is no such contract, the UCC may apply – it may dictate the terms of commercial agreements.
+Regardless of whether the contract is commercial, courts in the U.S. defer to the terms of contracts in place between two parties, and judges don’t dictate what a contract should say.
+If there’s no written contract, the UCC still applies to commercial transactions — it provides guidance on the enforceable terms of the parties’ agreement.

-Because most contracts are governed by the law of a particular jurisdiction, they usually include a clause about which jurisdiction that is.
-For example, a contract between a party in New York and a party in Texas could specify that any disputes will be governed by Texas law and handled in a Texas court.
+Because most contracts are governed by the laws of a particular jurisdiction, they often include a “jurisdiction clause.”
+This allows the parties to agree in advance which state’s laws will govern a dispute in the contract.
+A contract between a party in New York and a party in Texas, for instance, could specify that any disputes will be governed by Texas law and handled in a Texas court.

-Oral agreements can be risky.
-For example, let’s say you verbally offer to pay a friend $200 to paint your living room.
+However, oral agreements can be risky.
+Let’s say you verbally offer to pay a friend $200 to paint your living room.
 The friend completes the task.
-Since you made a verbal agreement, you’re obligated to pay your friend the $200.
-However, if there’s a disagreement as to how much was to be paid, or what was to be painted, there will be no written contract to refer to in order to see exactly what the agreement was.
-That’s why written contracts are far preferable to relying on verbal agreements.
+Since you made a verbal agreement, you’re generally obligated to pay your friend the $200.

 What is contract law?
 Image-1